System Administration

 Caution

-If you installed MVS-TK5 per the instructions, The System should be up and running in daemon_mode.
+If you installed MVS-TK5 per the instructions for a remote server installation, the System will be running in daemon_mode.

 A lot of the tasks done by the System Administrator will need to use the Hercules/MVS console which is not available in daemon_mode.